Research project of ZRSŠ (NEI)– Formative assessment (2018-2020)

-The aim of this model is to show how pupils can be engaged in planning of the teaching and learning process according to the Student Voice principles.
+The aim of this model is to make pupils’ engagement in planning of the learning process according to the Student Voice principles visible.

-The emphasis is on encouraging pupils to express their opinions, taking their initiatives into account, listening to each other and integrating pupil initiatives meaningfully into the pedagogical process.
+The emphasis is on encouraging pupils to express their opinions and think of their learning, taking their initiatives into account, listening to each other.

-Pupils are actively involved in the learning process, participate in creating success criteria, evaluate their achievements according to the agreed criteria and give feedback to the teacher and peers.
-The teacher enhances pupils to reflect their learning and take steps to improve.
+Pupils are actively involved in the learning process, participate in creating learning intentions and success criteria, evaluate their achievements according to the agreed criteria and give feedback to the teacher and peers.
+The teacher encourages pupils to reflect their learning and take steps to improve.

 Standards of knowledge / expected learning outcomes: